BogdanDrutu1980/FaceNetDemo/readme.md

 It can be combined (merged) with what is intended to develop in RoadTraffic:
 Scenario 1:
-The system developed in RoadTraffic will send images to FaceNetDemo for person recognition.
+The system developed in RoadTraffic will send images to FaceNetDemo for person recognition Scenario 2:
-Scenario 2:
-Draft idea: a drone system - using the same board -nVidia
+Draft idea: a drone system - using the same board -nVidia For the above scenarios we need a very big dataset for a specific area.